billyJoePiano/TenaPull/README.md

 ### March
 - Become familiar with the Splunk API, and focus on Splunk integration to upload Nessus data into Splunk
-- Write Unit tests for these integrations
+- Write unit tests for these integrations
 - Start working on the dashboard, focusing on authentication with Active Directory

 ### April